cer/vertx-clock/README.md

-Vertex clock
+Vert.x clock
 ============

-This application uses Vertx + SockJS to show a web page that displays a constantly incrementing counter.
+This application uses Vert.x + SockJS to show a web page that displays a constantly incrementing counter.
-The Timer runs within Vertx and pushes events to the browser using SocketJS.
+The Timer runs within Vert.x and pushes events to the browser using SocketJS.

 You can build and deploy on Cloud Foundry using the following command:

 	gradle assembleApp cf-push -PcfUser=<YourUserId> -PcfPasswd=<YourPassword>

 Please note
-* Vertx requires Java 7
+* Vert.x requires Java 7